-Save the Children has been working in Northern Ireland for over 60 years.
-We're determined to help the 110,000 children in Northern Ireland who are affected by poverty, going without essentials or living in homes which are cold or damp.
+We've been working in Northern Ireland for over 60 years.
+We're determined to help the 112,000 children in Northern Ireland who are affected by poverty, going without essentials or living in homes which are cold or damp.
 We’re fighting to ensure no child is born without a chance.

-Families and Schools Together (FAST) is an award winning, early-intervention programme, which we introduced to schools in Northern Ireland in 2010.
+We introduced the award-winning early intervention programme Families and Schools Together (FAST) to schools in Northern Ireland in 2010.

-FAST brings parents, children, schools and the wider community together, to help parents create opportunities for learning and development at home and to make sure children get the support they need to fulfil their potential at school – and in life.
+FAST brings parents, children, schools and communities together, to help create opportunities for learning and development at home.
+Its aim is to ensure children get the support they need to fulfil their potential – both at school and in life.

-“In just eight weeks FAST achieved what the formal education system had failed to deliver for our parents in their school life — a feeling of self-worth and recognition that they can be masters of their own destiny.” - Black Mountain principal Billy Macauley
+He said, “In just eight weeks FAST achieved what the formal education system had failed to deliver for our parents in their school life — a feeling of self-worth and recognition that they can be masters of their own destiny.”

-“FAST has been an excellent opportunity for my children and myself in getting to know the staff and other parents in the school.” – FAST Parent, Belfast.
+And mums, dads and carers agree.
+One parent in Belfast said: "FAST has been an excellent opportunity for my children and myself in getting to know the staff and other parents in the school.”

 Eat, Sleep, Learn, Play!